 - Arrange desks in rows instead of clusters or circles.
 Students are less likely to be distracted by others and teachers can provide ample personal space between desks.

 - Clearly label the shelves or drawers that house shared student supplies.
 A common goal found in Individualized Education Programs (IEPs) focuses on creating independent students capable of solving their own problems, even as small as where to get a new pencil or turn in homework.

 - Post important information.
 When teachers consistently post information and assignments, as well as room expectations and rules, the classroom becomes a stable environment that fosters learning for exceptional students.

-Behavior Management - Careful and effective organization can make a big difference when it comes to defining and maintaining acceptable, appropriate classroom behaviors.
+Behavior Management – Creating a classroom environment that reinforces positive behavior is the key to preventing difficult behavior.
+Careful and effective organization can make a big difference when it comes to defining and maintaining acceptable, appropriate classroom behaviors.

 - Post a short list of non-negotiable rules.
 These rules tend to be very similar from room to room and grade to grade, but students who are involved in how the rules are worded will remember and respect them.